 What God did was show us mercy and grace.

-What Jesus did was become the sacrifice giving us salvation.
+What Jesus did was that He became the sacrifice giving us salvation.

 What the Holy Spirit did, was enter our heart.